BlueDragon7327/Phantom-v3/README.md

 <h2 align="center">How does this new version work?</h2>
 <p align="center">
-This was designed to fix the issue of JS being blocked in <code>file:</code> URLs, however the usage method will stay private, so that it won't be patched.
+This was designed to fix the issue of JS being blocked in <code>file:</code> URLs, however the new usage method will stay private, so that it won't be patched.
 </p>

 ---